samiyonas/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-a script that adds execution permission for everybody 8-a script that gives full permission to others but none to owner and groups 9-write a script that sets the mode of a file
+10-write a script that sets mode of the file